THE SUITOR

 “I wrenched a muscle in my back,” Art said.
 “It’s sore when I move the wrong way.
 But I’m fine with the house.
 Really.
 Mom’s right.
 It only makes sense that you stay there.”

-They’d owned the waterfront property on Porter Lake adjacent to the village of Lake Placid and its larger lake since MJ was born—a lavish gift from Margaret, who could afford to fulfill her son’s dream of having a house on the water in the Adirondacks.
+They’d owned the waterfront property on Porter Lake adjacent to the village of Lake Placid and its larger lake since MJ was born—a lavish gift from Margaret, who could afford to fulfill her son’s dream of having a lake house in the Adirondacks.
 When the girls were young and Deb not working, they would spend most of the summer up there, with Art joining them on weekends.
 Now that Deb was teaching again at the university they haven’t gone up as much the past few summers.
 And they’d both given up downhill skiing, so last winter they used the house only once, just after New Year’s for a weekend getaway, and this summer they were going to be in Europe for a month.
 They’d talked about selling the property, but Deb wanted to hang onto it for Anna and MJ, and for the grandkids, Dylan and Sophie, and the grandkids still to come.
 There were a lot of precious family memories created in Porter Lake—and a few memories Art wished he could forget.

 “I’ll give you the number of Northern Property,” Art said.
 “Tell them when you’re coming and they’ll send you a code for the lock.”

-“I still have a key,” Anna said.
+“I still have a key.”

 “We’ve gone to a programmed lock with all the renting.”
 He drew in a long, careful breath.
 He should call his massage therapist; she’d be able to rub the knot away.
 “Unless you change your mind and want to work for Judge Kohler.
 He’d be a great mentor.
-But it’s totally up to you.”
+It’s totally up to you.”

 “I’m not changing my mind,” Anna said.
 “But I appreciate you trying to help me.”